cojok/selectIT.js/README.md

 3. SelectIT.js validation needs to be made on the select tag as a normal validation for non custom select tag.
 This is posible because the SelectIT.js plugin is changing also the select tag value according to the plugin selected element.

-4. USing the disabled options in the select list:
+4. Using the disabled options in the select list:

 	```HTML
 	<select name="selectIT" class="selectIT" placeholder="SelectIT">